apache/hudi/docs/s3_filesystem.md

 ---
 Hoodie works with HDFS by default.
 There is an experimental work going on Hoodie-S3 compatibility.

-In the following sections, we cover the configs needed across different query engines to achieve this.

-{% include callout.html content="Get involved to improve this integration [here](https://github.com/uber/hoodie/issues/110) " type="info" %}

 ## S3 configs

 Add the required configs in your core-site.xml from where Hoodie can fetch them.
 Replace the `fs.defaultFS` with your S3 bucket name and Hoodie should be able to read/write from the bucket.